Vulvar Cancer: Staging and Treatment

 How is vulvar cancer treated?

 Treatment for vulvar cancer depends on where your cancer is and if it has spread.
 For pre-cancers (vulvar intraepithelial neoplasia or VIN), topical therapy may be used.
-Topical therapy means a cream or ointment is put right on the skin.
+Topical therapy means a cream or ointment that is put on the skin.
 For vulvar cancer, your treatment may include some or all of the following:

 Surgery